pusateri/dhcpleased/README.md

 # dhcpleased
 Portable version of OpenBSD dhcpleased.

+- [x] Builds on OpenBSD 7.7
+- [ ] Obtains DHCP lease on OpenBSD 7.7
 - [x] Builds on FreeBSD 15
 - [x] Obtains DHCP lease on FreeBSD 15
 - [x] Builds on macOS 15 Sequoia